Employment tribunals and dispute resolution: key differences in Scotland and Northern Ireland

 All originating applications in the employment tribunal are sent to the Central Office of Employment Tribunals in Glasgow.

-The industrial tribunals (as they are still known in Northern Ireland) are constituted under the Industrial Tribunals (Northern Ireland) Order 1996 (SI 1996/1291) (NI 18) and the Industrial Tribunals (Constitution and Rules of Procedure) Regulations (Northern Ireland) 2005 (SR 2005/150).
+The industrial tribunals (as they are still known in Northern Ireland) are constituted under the Industrial Tribunals and Fair Employment Tribunal (Constitution and Rules of Procedure) Regulations (Northern Ireland) 2020 (SR 2020/3).

 All claim forms (ET1 (NI)) for claims to an industrial tribunal claims and/or the Fair Employment Tribunal are sent to the Office of the Industrial Tribunals and Fair Employment Tribunal in Belfast, although there is provision for online submission.
-There is a prescribed form available for submitting an employer's response (ET3 (NI)).
+There is a prescribed form available for submitting a respondent's response (ET3 (NI)).

 The Fair Employment Tribunal hears discrimination claims on the grounds of religious belief or political opinion brought under the Fair Employment and Treatment (Northern Ireland) Order 1998 (SI 1998/3162) (NI 21) (which repealed and replaced in consolidated form the provisions of the Fair Employment (Northern Ireland) Act 1976 and Fair Employment (Northern Ireland) Act 1989).
 The procedure in the Fair Employment Tribunal is governed by the Fair Employment Tribunal (Rules of Procedure) Regulations (Northern Ireland) 2005 (SR 2005/151).